North American Section Meetings

 Since retiring from lectureship at UC Davis in 2014, Dr. Donehower has devoted his energies to the Literary Arts and Humanities Section meetings and Section-related activities, and to music (classical guitar and composition), and to creative and scholarly writing.
 He recently established the imprint Sage Cabin Publishers.

 Dr. Donehower has facilitated regular meetings of the Literary Arts and Humanities Section since 2010.
 These meetings occur in Northern California.
 They began as a collaborative partnership with Jane Hipolito and Southern California Section friends and members.
-These ongoing meetings are open to all Section friends and members in North America and elsewhere.
+These ongoing Zoom meetings are open to all Section friends and members in North America and elsewhere.

 Bruce and his wife Marion sponsor Salons.
 These Section-inspired New Moon Salons are in-person events and are open to local Section friends and members and to friends and members elsewhere who want to use Zoom.
 Salons are nights of original poetry, fiction, art, music, fairytale, and conversation.